tristan-mastrodicasa/tristans-app-mobile/README.md

 	$ npm install -g ionic cordova jsdoc

+Clone the repo (or pull)

+Navigate to the repo folder and run

+	$ npm install

+Then within the repo folder run

+	$ ionic serve

+You should now see the app open in a browser and you can begin hacking away at it

-Install the ionic devapp for testing https://ionicframework.com/docs/appflow/devapp
+Install the ionic devapp for testing https://ionicframework.com/docs/appflow/devapp (Optional)

-Do not install AppFlow thingy
+## Misc

 Backend repo: https://github.com/ghostcoder217/meme-app-server